mrpaulphan/idm250/instructor_materials/assignments/03_assignment.md

 Make sure you fill out your [style.css](https://github.com/mrpaulphan/idm250/blob/master/wordpress/wp-content/themes/class_demo/style.css) with your information.

 Once that is done, go to your dashboard and click on `Appearance -> Themes`.
-Go to theme you just installed (at mouse-over you will see the Activate button — click on it).
+Go to the theme you just installed (at mouse-over you will see the Activate button — click on it).

 ### Dynamic Header
 - Create a [header.php](https://github.com/mrpaulphan/idm250/blob/master/wordpress/wp-content/themes/class_demo/header.php) file at the root of your theme